jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

-`$ jb install github.com/jsonnet-libs/xtd` adds a new entry to the `dependencies` in `jsonnetfile.json`, the entry refers to the git source on Github and the `master` branch for its tracking `version`.
+`$ jb install github.com/jsonnet-libs/xtd` adds a new entry to the `dependencies` in `jsonnetfile.json`, the entry refers to the git source on GitHub and the `master` branch for its tracking `version`.

 When updating libraries, it will use the tracking `version`, for example `$ jb update